lukeokane/RSA-Cryptography-Algorithm/README.md

 ## Brief explanation
 - Entity creates public and private keys
 - User retrieves the public key
-- User enters message, encrypts it with public key and sends to server
+- User enters a message, encrypts it with the public key and sends it to server
-- Entity receives message and decrypts using private key.
+- Entity receives the message and decrypts it using the private key.